Māori language: Possessive pronouns

 The possessive pronouns vary according to person, number, clusivity, and possessive class (a class or o class).
 Example: tāku pene (my pen), āku pene (my pens).
 For dual and plural subject pronouns, the possessive form is analytical, by just putting the possessive particle (tā/tō for singular objects or ā/ō for plural objects) before the personal pronouns, e.g. tā tātou karaihe (our class), tō rāua whare (their [dual] house); ā tātou karaihe (our classes).
-The neuter one must be followed by a noun and only occur for singular first, second and third persons.
+The neuter one must be followed by a noun and occur only for singular first, second and third persons.
 Taku is my, aku is my (plural, for many possessed items).
 The plural is made by deleting the initial [t].